adbenitez/p8totic/README.md

 - Lua code (with additional helper [PICO-8 wrapper for TIC-80](https://github.com/musurca/pico2tic) Lua library)
 - Palette, the standard PICO-8 palette is added to the cartridge (TIC-80 supports multiple, modifiable palettes)

-TODO: sound effects and music.
+TODO: sound effects and music are loaded, but not saved yet.
+Contributions are welcome!
+I'd like to eliminate the Lua helper as much as possible, and convert Lua code with string replace instead whenever that's doable.

 Compilation
 -----------